marcus-jw/Multi-Objective-Reinforcement-Learning-from-AI-Feedback/README.md

 **Easier to fine-tune.** In a MORLAIF system you can change the behavior of the target model without needing to retrain the preference models, and the output space is in some sense continuous allowing you to easily reach any point on a Pareto frontier.
 With standard constitutional AI the weighting of the principles in a constitution is implicit and depends on the wording, number of principles which contain the thing you care about.
 Say you have a well-trained model that, apart from occasionally outputting violent content, performs well.
 To fix the violence problem should you A) add another principle which targets violence more specifically, B) add violence as a consideration to a larger proportion of your principles or C) reword your principles to put a larger focus on violence?
 In MORL by contrast, you could simply increase the weight of your violence reward function.

 **Less Goodharting/overfitting/reward hacking.** Training on multiple objectives means that we are less likely to end up with some extreme Goodharted solution as our model must score well on all objectives.
-“Human preferences” are quite vague whereas a single principle can be made very specific, meaning that a model trained on many of them will be less likely to overfit even with extreme optimization pressure.
+"Human preferences" are quite vague whereas a single principle can be made very specific, meaning that a model trained on many of them will be less likely to overfit even with extreme optimization pressure.
 Reward hacking is a large problem when training using preference models, which is why most methods use some regularization such as KL-divergence to make sure the model doesn't stray too far from the original weights.
 I hypothesize that in the multi-objective case we will require much less regularization.

 **Less risk of deception in the preference model.** Since preference models can be made much smaller than they are now it seems likely that it will be harder for them to be deceptive and easier for us to detect it if they are.
 This is a form of task decomposition; we decompose the task of the preference model into many sub tasks which each represent a simpler component of the full task of representing human preferences.